-Ms. May’s weakness may have opened the door for a free-for-all at first, but it now seems to be pushing the Tories to work as a team - not least for fear of giving way to Mr. Corbyn’s circling sharks.
-Meanwhile, cracks in the detail are being filled by the civil servants.
+Ms. May’s weakness may have opened the door for a free-for-all at first, but some suspect it is now pushing the Tories to work as a team - not least for fear of giving way to Mr. Corbyn’s circling sharks.
+Meanwhile, cracks in the detail are being filled by civil servants.

 The risk, however, is that this new Brexit ecosystem is not up to the task.
 The EU’s stance is that Britain has not made “sufficient progress” to move towards negotiating an exit deal, insisting on the need to first solve the Irish border conundrum and the final divorce settlement.

 The deadlock is not entirely down to Britain’s leadership issues.
-For example, former ECJ judge Franklin Dehousse recently argued that the EU’s sequencing of the different stages of the negotiations should be dropped, pointing out that it is not obligatory under EU law.
+For example, former ECJ judge Franklin Dehousse believes that the EU’s sequencing of the different stages of the negotiations should be dropped, pointing out that it is not obligatory under EU law.

-But the UK’s failure to spell out its negotiating position in more detail far eclipses such details, Mr. Dehousse argues.
-“The greater obstacle is the inability of the UK government to define a coherent project for the future EU/UK relationship,” he told TWW
+But the UK’s failure to spell out its negotiating position in more detail far eclipses such details, in Mr. Dehousse's view.
+“The greater obstacle is the inability of the UK government to define a coherent project for the future EU/UK relationship,” he told TWW.

-Ms. May’s Florence speech clarified nothing more on this subject than the desire to strike a deal somewhere between Canada’s CETA arrangement and Norway’s EEA membership.
+Ms. May’s Florence speech gave away nothing more on this subject than a desire to strike a deal somewhere between Canada’s CETA arrangement and Norway’s EEA membership.
 Her hands, however, are tied by a difficult political reality.
-“Brexit is a story of polarisation,” says Carsten Nickel, a Brussels-based senior risk analyst at research firm Teneo Intelligence, “that has split society, the Conservative party and the Cabinet.”
+“Brexit is a story of polarisation,” says Carsten Nickel, a Brussels-based senior risk analyst at research firm Teneo Intelligence, “that has split society, the Conservative party and the cabinet.”